ortonwang/SGRS-Net/README.md

 This repository is for our paper: 'Synergy-Guided Regional Supervision of Pseudo Labels for Semi-Supervised Medical Image Segmentation'.

 #Data:
-You could refer [SSL4MIS](https://github.com/ycwu1997/MC-Net) or [Co-BioNet](https://github.com/himashi92/Co-BioNet) for the preprocessed LA and Pancreas-CT Dataset.
+You could refer [MC-Net](https://github.com/ycwu1997/MC-Net) or [Co-BioNet](https://github.com/himashi92/Co-BioNet) for the preprocessed LA and Pancreas-CT Dataset and refer [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) for BraTS2019 dataset.

 #Training:
 put the dataset in the LA folder,